jc0b/discord-bot/README.md

 Based on an implementation co-written with [A-Artemis](https://github.com/A-Artemis).

 ## Requirements
-* Python 3.7 or higher and/or Docker
+* Python 3.8 or higher and/or Docker

 ## Setup
 1. Clone or pull the git repository.
 2. Copy the `.env.example` file to a `.env` file, and add the Discord token as well as the Server ID to it: `cp .env.example .env`
-3. Install the following Python libraries by typing in in the terminal: `pip3 install python-dotenv discord.py beautifulsoup4 requests`
+3. Install the following Python libraries by typing in in the terminal: `pip3 install python-dotenv nextcord beautifulsoup4 requests`
-4. Run the bot with `python3 bot.py`, or using Docker which is explained in a later section.
+4. Run the bot with `python3 python/bot.py`, or using Docker which is explained in a later section.

 ## Commands
 * `!flip`: Flip a coin.
 Decide your fate.